lukaszdk/libito/docs/readme.txt

-26.01.2007: This project is discontinued - Lukasz Bruun
+26.01.2007: This project is discontinued - Lukasz